graphprotocol/indexer/README.md

   --gas-increase-factor        Factor by which gas prices are increased when
-                               resubmitting transactions [number] [default: 1.2] --gas-price-max              The maximum gas price (gwei) to use for transactions       [number] [default: 2000000000] --transaction-attempts       The maximum number of transaction attempts [number] [default: 5] --mnemonic                   Mnemonic for the operator wallet
+                               resubmitting transactions [number] [default: 1.2] --gas-price-max              The maximum gas price (gwei) to use for transactions [deprecated] [number] [default: 100] --base-fee-per-gas-max       The maximum base fee per gas (gwei) to use for transactions, for legacy transactions this will
+                               be treated as the max gas price          [number] --transaction-attempts       The maximum number of transaction attempts (Use 0 for unlimited)              [number] [default: 0] --mnemonic                   Mnemonic for the operator wallet
                                                              [string] [required]
   --indexer-address            Ethereum address of the indexer
                                                              [string] [required]

 Indexer Infrastructure
-  --graph-node-query-endpoint   Graph Node endpoint for querying subgraphs
+  --graph-node-query-endpoint           Graph Node endpoint for querying
+                                        subgraphs            [string] [required]
+  --graph-node-status-endpoint          Graph Node endpoint for indexing
+                                        statuses etc.        [string] [required] --graph-node-admin-endpoint           Graph Node endpoint for applying and updating subgraph deployments
                                                              [string] [required]
-  --graph-node-status-endpoint  Graph Node endpoint for indexing statuses etc.
-                                                             [string] [required]
-  --graph-node-admin-endpoint   Graph Node endpoint for applying and updating
-                                subgraph deployments         [string] [required] --public-indexer-url          Indexer endpoint for receiving requests from the network                      [string] [required] --indexer-geo-coordinates     Coordinates describing the Indexer's location
+  --public-indexer-url                  Indexer endpoint for receiving requests
+                                        from the network     [string] [required] --indexer-geo-coordinates             Coordinates describing the Indexer's
-                                using latitude and longitude
+                                        location using latitude and longitude
                                    [array] [default: ["31.780715","-41.179504"]]
-  --index-node-ids              Node IDs of Graph nodes to use for indexing
+  --index-node-ids                      Node IDs of Graph nodes to use for
+                                        indexing (separated by commas)
+                                                              [array] [required]
-                                (separated by commas)         [array] [required] --indexer-management-port     Port to serve the indexer management API at [number] [default: 8000] --metrics-port                Port to serve Prometheus metrics at     [number] --restake-rewards             Restake claimed indexer rewards, if set to 'false' rewards will be returned to the wallet [boolean] [default: true] --allocation-claim-threshold  Minimum query fees collected (GRT) on an allocation for it to be claimed
+  --indexer-management-port             Port to serve the indexer management API
+                                        at              [number] [default: 8000] --metrics-port                        Port to serve Prometheus metrics at [number] --syncing-port                        Port to serve the network subgraph and other syncing data for indexer service
+                                        at              [number] [default: 8002] --restake-rewards                     Restake claimed indexer rewards, if set to 'false' rewards will be returned to the wallet     [boolean] [default: true] --rebate-claim-threshold              Minimum value of rebate for a single allocation (in GRT) in order for it to be included in a batch rebate claim on-chain       [string] [default: "200"] --rebate-claim-batch-threshold        Minimum total value of all rebates in an batch (in GRT) before the batch is claimed on-chain
+                                                      [string] [default: "2000"]
+  --rebate-claim-max-batch-size         Maximum number of rebates inside a
+                                        batch.
+Upper bound is constrained by
+                                        available system memory, and by the
+                                        block gas limit  [number] [default: 100] --voucher-redemption-threshold        Minimum value of rebate for a single allocation (in GRT) in order for it to be included in a batch rebate claim on-chain       [string] [default: "200"] --voucher-redemption-batch-threshold  Minimum total value of all rebates in an batch (in GRT) before the batch is claimed on-chain
-                                                           [number] [default: 0]
+                                                      [string] [default: "2000"]
+  --voucher-redemption-max-batch-size   Maximum number of rebates inside a
+                                        batch.
+Upper bound is constrained by
+                                        available system memory, and by the
-  --log-level                   Log level            [string] [default: "debug"]
+                                        block gas limit  [number] [default: 100] --log-level                           Log level    [string] [default: "debug"] --allocation-management               Indexer agent allocation management
+                                        automation mode (auto|manual)
+                                                      [string] [default: "auto"]

 Network Subgraph
   --network-subgraph-deployment   Network subgraph deployment           [string] --network-subgraph-endpoint     Endpoint to query the network subgraph from
                                                                         [string]
+  --allocate-on-network-subgraph  Whether to allocate to the network subgraph
+                                                      [boolean] [default: false]

 Protocol
   --default-allocation-amount  Default amount of GRT to allocate to a subgraph